Hooooolly/BeA/README.md

 Extra note:
-Please remember to put "export BDNM_ROOT=~/bdnm" or in the .bashrc and source it.
+Please remember to put "export BeA_ROOT=~/BeA" in the .bashrc and source it.